marvel-nccr/quantum-mobile/README.md

 Please see [releases](https://github.com/marvel-nccr/quantum-mobile/releases) for the latest VM image and installation instructions.

+For issues encountered during installation of the VM, see the [FAQ](https://github.com/marvel-nccr/quantum-mobile/wiki/Frequently-Asked-Questions).

 ## Build it from scratch

 You would like to add/remove some components of the VM